paul-hammant/jfk/pages/about.md

 No part of the JS technology from that repos is retained here.
 Only the timeline was taken forward (fixed up & enhanced).
 The `timelinez/jfk-OLD` was an earlier attempt to engineer the same experience, though with a vertical timeline rather than horizontal.

+## Further Changes Needed

+A single timeline in a long multi-event JSON document is going to be problematic for merging.
+Better would be one JSON file per event.

 # Why Git & GitHub

 Git is a history maintaining merkle tree.
 You can to batch operations on it (clone/checkout, change files en masse, commit back in one commit).
 You can keep note of the hashes of the published items and enjoy that it is tamper evident as a system.
 You can solicit and review changes from people outside your organization if you want.
 Others can verify that times presented online purported to be from a Git repo on GitHub can actually be verified as such.
 Indeed, screenshots purported to be from a repo can be verified if you're willing to type in a commit ID as part of your verification.